-As winter creeps up on us, so does the cold and it's not difficult to be caught out with freezing hands and feet in the plane or air.
-While definitely uncomfortable, the cold can also have a substantial effect on your performance in the air as it affects the ability of muscles to perform well.
+As winter creeps up on us, so does the cold; while definitely uncomfortable, the cold can also have a substantial effect on your performance in the air as it affects the ability of muscles to perform well.
 There's also a safety risk to hands numbed by the cold when it comes to deploying your main, flying your canopy, or doing reserve drills.

 It’s important to remember that skydiving in the cold isn’t just about that minute of freefall; you’ll be subjected to the cold from the moment you walk out to flightline until you’re back in the packing shed (if it’s heated!) or clubhouse after your jump.

 So how do we stay warm?
 There are several things you can do to help, but above all it’s about how you dress.

 Test all movements: reaching and locating your pull, grabbing toggles, performing emergency procedures, arching, opening visor, etc. with your new layers and additional warming items before getting on the aircraft.

 In the cold, your body will focus on warming your torso at the expense of your extremities but if you can keep your core warm, it'll mean more heat for your body.
 Thinner layers work better than bulky items so having base layers such as thermals can be used close to the skin to give a first barrier.
 On top of this, a t-shirt followed by a thin jumper or fleece will give you extra warmth with minimal bulk.
 Underneath your trousers, you can also buy thermal leggings and trousers to keep more of the warmth in.
 Between each layer you will get a small pocket of air which will warm up and stay warm.
 For you to lose heat, the heat must transfer through each layer.
 Make sure whatever you buy fits underneath your jumpsuit (consider layers when buying your suit in the first place) and still lets you move freely.